How to find this setting:

 Your security software analyzes basic information about every file that you open, save, or download.
 For threats like viruses, it attempts to remove the threat from the infected file.
 If unable to remove the threat, it deletes the infected file along with the threat.

-Mark the Scan for threats when opening, saving, or downloading files checkbox to detect and eliminate security threats automatically.
+Select Scan for threats when opening, saving, or downloading files to detect and eliminate security threats automatically.

 Important warnings appear when your security software deals with a threat.

-Mark the Display a warning after detecting viruses, spyware, or suspicious behavior checkbox to make sure you see these messages.
+Select Display a warning after detecting viruses, spyware, or suspicious behavior to make sure you see these messages.